Maps of Latitude and Longitude

 Earth is the third planet from the Sun and the only astronomical object known to harbor life.
 Our home planet Earth is a rocky, terrestrial planet.
 It has a solid and active surface with mountains, valleys, canyons, plains and so much more.
 Earth is special because it is an ocean planet.
 Water covers 70% of Earth’s surface.

 The Earth rotates around its axis.
-The axis is an imaginary line passing through the centre of the Earth.
-Its two ends oe the surface its called North and South Poles.
-The Earth complites a rotation in 24 hours, exact 23 hours, 56 minutes, 4 seconds.
+The axis is an imaginary line passing through the center of the Earth.
+Its two ends of the surface its called North and South Poles.
+Earth completes a rotation in 24 hours, exact 23 hours, 56 minutes, 4 seconds.

 Latitude is a geographic coordinate that specifies the north-south position of a point on the Earth’s surface.
 It is a measurement on a globe or map of location north or south from 0° at the Equator to 90°.
 The distance of a degree of latitude is about 111 km (60 nautical miles), at the Equator to 111.699 km at the poles.
 Geographic latitude is also given in degrees, minutes, and seconds.